ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_effects/smoking/index.rst

 Application of Risk Factor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The smoking risk factor should affect the incidence rates of the preclinical *and* indoldent lung cancer cause model states, :math:`incidence_\text{PC}` and :math:`incidence_I`, respectively, using the same relative risk values such that:
+The smoking risk factor should affect the incidence rates of the preclinical *and* indolent lung cancer cause model states, :math:`incidence_\text{PC}` and :math:`incidence_I`, respectively, using the same relative risk values such that:

 .. math::